-Nah, you wish.
-There’s a lot more to be said, and a lot more to be learned.
-But, at the same time, these are pretty much the very necessary basics for one to understand what to look for when transforming Typography into code.
+There’s a lot more to be said and a lot more to be learned.
+But, at the same time, these are pretty much the very necessary basics for one to understand what to look for when transforming typography into code.

 Next time you are doing front-end you’ll have the routine more or less figured out: “Text-transform?”
 Check.
 “Character-spacing?”
 Check.
 “Line-height?”
 Check.
 “Is this a serif or sans-serif?”
 Now you know.
-“Wait a second, this is kinda weird, should this typeface be used in a menu?”
-Too soon, rookie, but keep on trying.
+“Wait a second, this is a bit weird, should this typeface be used in a menu?”
+Too soon, too soon.